jwijenbergh/FOD/doc/administration_and_usage/testing_and_using_fod_with_freertr.md

 ## Docker containers for use of FoD (exabgp version) with Freertr:

+Currently, there are 4 different options how to use test FoD (version with exabgp support) together with Freertr:

 1. using 2 containers (FoD+exabgp container and freertr container) manually:
 ./inst/testing/fodexabgp/README.txt
 ./inst/testing/fodexabgp/install_fodexabgp__docker.sh